adamsilver/fdpb/05-Inbox-Management.md

 - The `aria-haspopup` attribute indicates that the button shows a menu.
 It acts as warning that, when pressed, the user will be moved to the “popup” menu.
 - The `<span>` contains the unicode character representing a down arrow.
 Conventionally this indicates visually what `aria-haspopup` does non-visually&mdash;that pressing the button reveals something below it.
 The `aria-hidden="true"` attribute prevents screen readers from announcing “down pointing triangle” or similar.
 Thanks to `aria-haspopup`, it’s not needed in the non-visual context.
-- The `aria-haspopup` property is complemented by `aria-expanded` which tells users whether the menu is currently expanded or collapsed by toggling between `true` and `false` values.
+- The `aria-haspopup` attribute is complemented by `aria-expanded` which tells users whether the menu is currently expanded or collapsed by toggling between `true` and `false` values.
 - The role is now set to `menu` instead of `menubar` because it now expands and collapses.
 Conversely a `menubar` is always visible.
 - Pressing the button shows the menu and moves focus to the first `menuitem`.
 - Pressing <kbd>down</kbd> or <kbd>up</kbd> on a `menuitem` moves to the next or previous item (on loop) as before.